funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we clean the :code:`output/` directory so we do not have collision between old and new files ?
+How can we clean the :code:`output/` directory so we do not have a collision between old and new files?

 Documentation
 ^^^^^^^^^^^^^